Commerce’s small business services.

 Qualifying small businesses in Washington can be reimbursed up to $5,000 for export-related activities, including trade show and trade mission fees, travel, interpreter and translation services, training, international certifications and more.

-The Department of Commerce works with private financial institutions to offer three small business loan programs – Craft3, the W Fund and Collateral Support Program – to fill funding gaps in traditional loan strategies.
-These programs have delivered millions in new capital to Washington State small businesses since their inception.
+The OEDC works with private financial institutions to offer the Collateral Support Program, which helps fill funding gaps in traditional loan strategies.
+These and other SSBCI programs have delivered millions in new capital to Washington State small businesses since their inception.

 Led by officials from state agencies and occasionally, the Governor or his staff, trade missions allow businesses to establish key relationships and engage in business-to-business and business-to-government meetings that can greatly reduce the sales cycle.
 Many cultures require government-level introductions and these missions open doors that may otherwise be closed to businesses.